PTIN-2023/web/README.md

 ```bash
 npm install
 ```

 Then, run the development server:

 ```bash
 npm run dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.js`.
-The page auto-updates as you edit the file.
+The page auto-updates as you edit the file in this way.